fbpx

 Where Is ZKP Used?

-✔ Blockchain networks: ZKP brings privacy to public blockchains.
+• Blockchain networks: ZKP brings privacy layers to public blockchains.
 Projects like Zcash and Mina Protocol use it to hide transaction data while keeping the chain verifiable.

-✔ Banking: Banks like ING have explored ZKP to let users prove creditworthiness without showing salary or account details.
+• Banking: Institutions like ING have explored ZKP frameworks to let users verify creditworthiness without exposing salary or account details.

-✔ Authentication: ZKPs allow you to log in to systems without sharing your password—making hacking less likely.
+• Authentication: ZKPs allow you to log in to systems without sharing your raw password—making hacking less likely.

-✔ Online voting: Voters can cast ballots anonymously and still verify that their vote was counted.
+• Online voting: Voters can cast ballots anonymously and still verify that their vote was counted in the final tally.

-✔ Machine Learning: A company can prove their AI model works without revealing the code behind it.
+• Machine Learning: A company can prove their AI model functions correctly without revealing the underlying proprietary code.

 Summary

-Zero-Knowledge Proofs are one of the most fascinating tools in modern cryptography.
-They’re already reshaping how we think about privacy and verification in blockchain systems.
-While they aren’t perfect—they require heavy computing and are still being refined—ZKPs could soon become the standard for secure digital interactions, from finance to voting to decentralized applications.
+Zero-Knowledge Proofs are one of the most notable innovations in modern cryptography.
+They are already reshaping how we think about privacy and verification in blockchain systems.
+While they require heavy computing power and are still being optimized, ZKPs could soon become a core standard for secure digital interactions across finance, voting, and decentralized ecosystems.